runtime-enforcement/whyenf/other/README.md

 ## `whyenf/examples/case_study`

-This folder contains the signature, logs and formulae used in WhyEnf's evaluation.
+This folder contains the signature, traces and formulae used in WhyEnf's evaluation.

 ## `whyenf/examples/running_examples`

-This folder contains the signature, logs and formulae used in our running example (examples 1, 2, 3 and 5).
+This folder contains the signature, traces and formulae used in our running example (examples 1, 2, 3 and 5).

 ## `whyenf/src`